‘Time On Page’ is a Google Analytics metric that records the average amount of time users spend viewing a particular page.

 Verdana, Helvetica, Open Sans, Arial (all sans-serif), and Georgia (serif) are generally considered to be the most readable fonts on the Internet.
 Verdana has the advantage that it was specifically designed for computer screens.

-I’m always amazed by the number of blogs that use tiny font-sizes.
+I’m amazed by the number of blogs that use tiny font-sizes.
 Why make your readers squint?

 So what font-size should you use?